twitham1/kjv-bible-lyric-files/README.md

 bookmark format suitable for printing (try "make print").

+# Optional Reformating of the Left Margin or Verse References

+The left margin includes a full book, chapter, verse reference followed by one ASII tab character before the text.
+The continued lines of the verse are prefixed with two tabs.
+If your text alignment is wrong or you prefer shorter verse references or different left margin, please see ./README-TABS for alternate left margin options.

 # Optional Text to Audio Synchronization Points

 Every chapter audio has a playing duration and its text has a known length in syllables.
-This determines the average reading speed in syllables per second, used to time each line automatically.
-These average reading rates are logged in lrc.log.
+This determines the average reading speed in syllables per second.
+The time of each line is then syllables so far divided by the speed.
+These average reading rates are automatically calculated and logged in lrc.log.

-As reading speed changes throughout a long chapter this causes the synchronization to drift.
-This can be improved by introducing synchronization points between verses.
-Any verse could be synchronized but so far this manual process is complete only for a portion of the Alexander Scourby files, mostly between paragraphs.
-These sync points are indicated by the :verse: dropping its punctuation to .verse.
-The lrc.log then lists all the reading rates between these sync points.
+As natural reading speed changes throughout a long chapter this causes the synchronization to drift.
+Drift can be reduced by introducing synchronization points between verses.
+Any verse could be manually synchronized but so far this is being done only for the Alexander Scourby files, mostly between paragraphs.
+(This should be finished by April 2026).
+These sync points are indicated by the :verse: changing its punctuation to .verse. and the sync count is appended in the file (footer).
+The lrc.log lists all reading rates between these sync points.
+See ./AS/.kjvmp3.pl for how sync points are recorded.

 # Thoughts on .mp3 Bible Chapter METADATA